breezeight/nicola_blog/docs/ai/aiad-vs-vibe-coding.md

    **The solution:** Plugins unlock opinionated, constrained flows with guardrails around output shape and scope.
 Fixed sequences (analyse → plan → diff → verify) provide structure while AI handles the intelligent execution.

+   **Think of it as "AI on Rails":** Just as Ruby on Rails provides conventions and structure for web development, plugins provide **conventions and guardrails for AI workflows**.
+The "rails" keep AI on track — ensuring consistent outputs, enforcing verification steps, and maintaining reliability — while still allowing AI's intelligence to adapt to context and handle edge cases.

    **AI becomes a workflow executor, not just a text generator.**

    **Comparison with other approaches:**